 People like to know what their purpose is.
 In the workplace, collaboration relies on everyone having a shared set of goals and expectations.
 Working towards a common aim can unite people, engage them with the task at hand, and add enthusiasm to the process.
 This becomes particularly important when it comes to things like remote working.

-That being said, having too much pressure to hit targets can have the opposite effect, leaving people feeling burned out and frustrated.
-It’s therefore important to have reasonable goals that the team as a whole can work towards.
-Similarly, each member should take responsibility for setting their personal goals, as this leads to things like accountability, growth, and career development.
+That being said, too much pressure to hit targets can have the opposite effect, leaving people feeling burned out and frustrated.
+That’s why it’s important to have reasonable goals that the whole team can work towards.
+Similarly, each member should also take responsibility for setting their personal goals, as this leads to things like accountability, growth, and feeling empowering in their career development.

 8) Take breaks together

-Taking your breaks with members of your team can help to build relationships and create a sense of togetherness.
-It doesn’t have to be a formal or even a regular arrangement, but it can help to keep everyone focused and motivated and encourage discussions and openness in the team.
-There have even been studies that show those who talk more with co-workers are more productive.
+Taking breaks with team members can help to build relationships and create a sense of togetherness.
+It doesn’t have to be a formal or even a regular arrangement, but it can help to keep everyone focused, motivated and encourage discussions and openness in the team.

 9) Focus on wellbeing

-Taking into account individual wellbeing, both others’ and your own, is an essential way to support your team at work.
+Taking into account wellbeing, both yours and others’, is an essential way to support your team at work.
 We’ve already mentioned how important it is for people to feel heard, included, and valued.
 It’s also vital that everyone has a positive work/life balance and an environment where mental health and wellbeing can be openly discussed.

 Promoting wellbeing benefits everyone, resulting in a healthier and more inclusive culture where people feel engaged and have better morale.
-There are many ways to focus on wellbeing, whether it’s taking a more active role in your own or encouraging other people to think about theirs.
-You can check out further details about wellbeing in the workplace at mind.org.uk.
+There are many ways to focus on wellbeing, whether it’s exploring mindfulness or encouraging other people to think about their wellbeing.

 10) Promote growth